Software Installation

 -

 Install mender-artifact by following the instructions at doc.mender.io.
-Select Linux platform.
+Select the Linux platform.

 -